ksevindik/ksevindik.github.io/_posts/2012-02-08-stringhttpmessageconverter-default_charset-limitation-for-turkish-content.md

+---
+layout: post
-# StringHttpMessageConverter DEFAULT_CHARSET Limitation for Turkish Content
+title: StringHttpMessageConverter DEFAULT_CHARSET Limitation for Turkish Content
+author: Kenan Sevindik
+---

 Spring has its own REST support known as Spring Web MVC.
 Although, I am happy with its general capabilities, I came up with a small but very annoying problem or, let’s say, a limitation related to one of its `HttpMessageConverter` classes.